microsoft/T-MAC/README.md

 ### Prepare models

 > The following guide use BitNet-3B.
-We will add instructions how to use other models or even your customized kernels.
+We will add instructions how to use GPTQ/GGUF/BitDistiller models or even your customized models.

 First, download the model `huggingface-cli download 1bitLLM/bitnet_b1_58-3B --local-dir ${model_dir}`.